MatthewReid854/reliability/docs/Fitting a model to ALT data.rst

 :math:`\text{Power (also known as inverse power):} \hspace{48mm} L(S)=a .S^n`

-:math:`\text{Dual-Exponential (also known as Temperature-Humidity):} \hspace{8mm} L(T,H)=c.exp \left(\frac{a}{T} + \frac{b}{H} \right)`
+:math:`\text{Dual-Exponential (also known as Temperature-Humidity):} \hspace{7mm} L(T,H)=c.exp \left(\frac{a}{T} + \frac{b}{H} \right)`

-:math:`\text{Power-Exponential (also known as Thermal-Non-Thermal):} \hspace{5mm} L(T,S)=c.S^n.exp \left(\frac{a}{T} \right)`
+:math:`\text{Power-Exponential (also known as Thermal-Non-Thermal):} \hspace{4mm} L(T,S)=c.S^n.exp \left(\frac{a}{T} \right)`

-When choosing a model, it is important to consider the physics involved rather than just trying everything to see what fits best.
-For exxample, the Power-Exponential model is most appropriate for a dataset that was obtained from an ALT test with a thermal and a non-thermal stress (such as temperature and voltage).
+When choosing a model, it is important to consider the physics involved in the life-stress model rather than just trying everything to see what fits best.
+For example, the Power-Exponential model is most appropriate for a dataset that was obtained from an ALT reliability test with a thermal and a non-thermal stress (such as temperature and voltage).
 It would be inappropriate to model the data from a Temperature-Humidity test using a Power-Exponential model as the physics suggests that a Temperature-Humidity test should be modelled using the Dual-Exponential model.

-Each of the fitting functions works in a very similar way so the documentation below can be applied to all of the models with minor modifications where specified.
+Each of the fitting functions works in a very similar way so the documentation below can be applied to all of the models with minor modifications to the parameter names of the outputs.
 The following documentation is for the Weibull-Power model.

 Inputs: